• Skip to primary navigation

 Roasting carrots also browns them beautifully, while not overcooking the carrot into mushy oblivion.
 They make an impressive display when entertaining guests for dinner!

-3 Secrets to Perfect Oven-Roasted Carrots
+3 Secrets to Perfect Honey-Roasted Carrots

 1. Roast carrots at a high heat